jafingerhut/core.btree-vector/doc/intro.md

 (I1) It is a rooted ordered tree.

 (I2) All values are stored in leaf nodes.
+The key associated with
+     each value is also stored with the value.

 (I3) All leaf nodes are at the same depth as each other.

-(I4) The order of all values in a tree is the same as the order that
+(I4) The order of all key/value pairs in a tree is the same as the
-     the leaf nodes are traversed in a [depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search),
+     order that the leaf nodes are traversed in a [depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search),
      where all children of a node are visited in the same order that they are children of their parent.
+The order of keys must be consistent with the total order specified for the keys.

 (I5) All nodes have at most B children.

 (I6) All non-root internal nodes have at least b children.
 The root
      node has at least 2 children, unless there is only one value in the entire tree, in which case the root has 1 child.

+(I7) All internal nodes with A >= 2 children contain A-1 keys.
+If we
+     number the children, in order, from c[0] up to c[A-1], and the keys from k[1] up to k[A-1], then for all j in the range [1, A-1], key k[j] must be strictly greater than all keys in the subtree of child c[j-1], and less than or equal to all keys in the subtree of child c[j].

 For now we will leave the value of B arbitrary, and only pick a particular value for use in examples, and for the core.btree-vector